Neymar on Gonzalez: My only regret is not hitting that asshole in the face | Goal.com

 "Neymar was a little annoyed by this situation at the end of the match.
 I hope that will not distract from this victory.

 "We also have Di Maria who spat on one of our players.
-It was a Classico and we must remember this historic victory for OM.
+It was a Clasico and we must remember this historic victory for OM."

+The Marseille boss also saluted the efforts of Neymar and Di Maria, who only had only just returned from a coronavirus-enforced absence.

 "Congratulations to Neymar and Di Maria for playing at this level for their return.
 We did not expect Neymar and Di Maria at this level.
 We thought that at half-time they would be emptied.
 I was surprised by this.
 They played a big game and that gives our victory a little more importance."

-While PSG slumped to another defeat, Marseille have now won their first two games of their new Ligue 1 campaign after finishing second last season.
+While PSG slumped to another defeat, Marseille have now won their first two games of the new Ligue 1 campaign after finishing second last season.

 Tuchel's side next face Metz on Wednesday and will be without Neymar, Layvin Kurzawa and Leandro Paredes following their red cards on Sunday.